By Paul Taylor

 Laser light is coherent – the light waves do not scatter because they’re "in phase" with each other.
 This gives a concentrated beam of light.
 Other types of light, like LEDs, are non-coherent (or incoherent) – their light particles (photons) are not in phase and so will randomly scatter as soon as they leave the light source.

-But it also means less coverage.
-And so the total duration of treatment might need to be longer to treat the whole scalp unless the laser device used has a high number of laser diodes or uses diffused lasers.
+However, it also means less coverage.
+And this can make the total duration of treatment to treat the whole scalp much longer unless the laser device has a high number of laser diodes or uses diffused lasers.

-So which type is best for hair loss?
+So which type works best for hair regrowth?

-So that could mean there’s a compromise on laser power level which might be less than optimal.
+So that could mean there’s a compromise on laser power level in hair regrowth therapy which might actually be less than optimal.

-light penetrate darker skin as well as it does with lighter skin?
-This
+So, does laser light penetrate darker skin as well as it does with lighter skin?

 factor certainly affects the success of lasers for hair removal.
 But companies selling laser combs for hair loss treatment do not even seem to mention this